yuexdang/DandJourney/README_EN.md

 # About DandJourney

-DandJourney is a proxy robot that encapsulates and extends Midjourney.
-It is primarily used to forward user demands to Midjourney (located on the Discord platform).
-With the proxy of the robot, multiple people can use one member account.
-Yes, there is no way to bypass Midjourney's membership mechanism.
+DandJourney is an agent robot that encapsulates and expands Midjourney.This robot is mainly used to forward the user's demands to Midjourney (located on the Discord platform).
+Through the agent of the robot, the user's robot use needs are balanced, and the robot expansion is tried on different platforms.

-- More platform support
+- More platform support(under development)
 - More custom features
 - More expansion space.